janosgyerik/homepage/_posts/2013-12-09-setting-up-java-in-debian-the-right-way.markdown

 tags: []
 comments: []
 ---
-<span style="line-height: 1.714285714; font-size: 1rem;">I've been using the OpenJDK, but I had some problems with it: Android Studio and PyCharm are tested with Oracle's JDK, and as such there are known bugs and crashes with OpenJDK.
+I've been using the OpenJDK, but I had some problems with it: Android Studio and PyCharm are tested with Oracle's JDK, and as such there are known bugs and crashes with OpenJDK.
 To fix my instability issues I had to take the hint and switch to Oracle's.
-Here's the official doc for setting this up in Debian:</span>
+Here's the official doc for setting this up in Debian:

 <a href="https://wiki.debian.org/JavaPackage">https://wiki.debian.org/JavaPackage</a>